-- 1. Application of the provisions of this Ordinance, the impact fee schedules, standard individual assessment, and simplified individual assessment shall be made by the County Engineer.
+1. Application of the provisions of this Ordinance, the impact fee schedules, standard individual assessment, and simplified individual assessment shall be made by the County Engineer.
 Whenever necessary, the County Engineer may use the latest edition of the Institute of Transportation Engineers Trip Generation Manual, the latest edition of the Transportation Research Board Highway Capacity Manual, or locally obtained empirical data, in applying this Ordinance.
-The County Engineer shall establish a Procedures Manual identifying the procedures the Division of Transportation will utilize in administering this Ordinance. - 2.
-Any decision by the County Engineer with respect to this Ordinance may be appealed by the fee payer to the County Board through its Transportation Committee.
+The County Engineer shall establish a Procedures Manual identifying the procedures the Division of Transportation will utilize in administering this Ordinance.

+2. Any decision by the County Engineer with respect to this Ordinance may be appealed by the fee payer to the County Board through its Transportation Committee.
 Any appeal shall be made by written petition within fourteen (14) calendar days of written notice of a decision by the County Engineer.

-- 3. Upon receipt of a petition for appeal of a decision of the County Engineer, the Transportation Committee shall schedule consideration of such appeal at its next regularly scheduled committee meeting.
+3. Upon receipt of a petition for appeal of a decision of the County Engineer, the Transportation Committee shall schedule consideration of such appeal at its next regularly scheduled committee meeting that will comply with the requirements of the Illinois Open Meetings Act, (5 ILCS 120/1 et seq.).
 The Transportation Committee shall notify the petitioner in writing of the date and time of such meeting and shall consider such written or oral testimony that the petitioner may present in conjunction with the decision and recommendation of the County Engineer.
-The Transportation Committee shall affirm, reverse, or modify the County Engineer's decision at said regularly scheduled meeting. - 4.
-The fee payer shall have seven (7) calendar days after the date of the decision of the Transportation Committee to appeal the Transportation Committee's decision to the County Board.
-The County Board shall schedule consideration of such appeal at its next regularly scheduled County Board meeting.
-Failure by the County Board to render a decision within sixty (60) days of said County Board meeting shall constitute a denial of the petitioner's appeal. - 5.
-Upon a final decision by the County Board, a fee payer may seek any subsequent relief in a de novo proceeding in the Circuit Court of the Sixteenth Judicial Circuit, Kane County, Illinois.
+The Transportation Committee shall affirm, reverse, or modify the County Engineer's decision at said regularly scheduled meeting.

+4. The fee payer shall have seven (7) calendar days after the date of the decision of the Transportation Committee to appeal the Transportation Committee's decision to the County Board.
+The County Board shall schedule consideration of such appeal at its next regularly scheduled County Board meeting that will comply with the requirements of the Illinois Open Meetings Act.
+Failure by the County Board to render a decision within sixty (60) days of said County Board meeting shall constitute a denial of the petitioner's appeal.

+5. Upon a final decision by the County Board, a fee payer may seek any subsequent relief in a de novo proceeding in the Circuit Court of the Sixteenth Judicial Circuit, Kane County, Illinois.